 Only a few small dwarf shrubs with xerophilous adaptations (dwarf shrub semi-desert) remain at the boundary with ZB III.

-Special conditions prevail on two-storey soils (see below), as for example in Namibia, where a bush savanna then still grows with an annual precipitation of only 185 mm (◘ Fig. E-10).
+Special conditions prevail on two-storey soils (see below), as for example in Namibia, where a bush savannah then still grows with an annual precipitation of only 185 mm (◘ Fig. E-10).

 ◘ Fig. E-9 Cactus forest with Opuntia moniliformis and Neobootia paniculata near Jimani, Dominican Republic (photo: Breckle).

-With this amount of rainfall, pure grassland would be expected on deep sandy soil; however, the soil profile shows sandstone of the Fish River Formation in place beneath a 10 to 20 cm layer of sand, which is either finely bedded with small fissures or coarsely bedded with larger fissures.
+With this amount of rainfall, pure grassland would be expected on deep sandy soil; however, the soil profile shows sandstone of the Fish River Formation overlain by a 10 to 20 cm layer of sand, which is either finely bedded with small fissures or coarsely bedded with larger cracks.
 The upper sand layer does not retain all the rainwater, some seeps into the crevices of the sandstone.
-The grasses make use of the water in the sand layer, while the roots of the shrubs penetrate the deeper sandstone and consume the water contained in the crevices.
-The water supply in the crevices of the fine layered sandstone is only enough for the small rhigozum bush.
-Roots in the crevices of the large-banked sandstone allow the larger Catophractes shrub to thrive (◘ Fig. E-11).
+The grasses make use of the water in the sand layer, while the roots of the shrubs penetrate the deeper sandstone and consume the water contained in the cracks.
+The water supply in the crevices of the fine layered sandstone is only enough for the small Rhigozum bush.
+Roots in the cracksof the large-banked sandstone allow the larger Catophractes shrub to thrive (◘ Fig. E-11).
 Thus, the distribution of shrubs reflects the structure of the sandstone and is similarly found where the covering sand layer is absent.
 Competition exists between the shrubs.
-In larger crevices both species may germinate, but the larger in time displaces the smaller, of which only the dead remains.
+In larger crevices both species may germinate, but in time the larger one displaces the smaller, of which only the dead remains.
 There is no competition between grasses and the woody species in this case.

 ◘ Fig. E-10 Line profile (1 m wide) through a typical vegetation plot at Voigtsgrund (SW Africa).
 Grasses droughty during the dry season.
 Below, plant cover in plain view (without grasses).
 Ca = Catophractes, Rh = Rhigozum († dead).

-◘ Fig. E-11 Catophractes alexandri savanna in Namibia.
+◘ Fig. E-11 Catophractes alexandri savannah in Namibia.
 Shrubs grow in the small crevices of the sandstones of the Fish Formation, and even trees in the larger ones (photo: N. Derber).

-In ZO II/III, zonal savannas occur instead of deciduous forests when annual precipitation is too low for the latter.
-In ZB II, on the other hand, where despite sufficiently high precipitation the soil contains too little water during the drought period for a forest to survive, zonal savannas spread.
+In ZE II/III, zonal savannahs occur instead of deciduous forests when annual precipitation is too low for the latter.
+In ZB II, on the other hand, where despite sufficiently high precipitation the soil contains too little water during the drought period for a forest to survive, zonal savannahs spread.
 On the other hand, too much water during the rainy season, i.e. waterlogging, also precludes the growth of woody plants.
 A pure grassland then forms, which can dry out during the drought season and which is typical of parklands.
 In ► Fig. E-1 a-h we have explained this.
 Some examples are given to show how the crust formed in the soil at different depths affects the vegetation mosaic.
 The effect of the crust can only be determined and studied in more detail by working in the field during heavy rains to observe runoff and water infiltration into the soil and relate it to the vegetation type in question (although areas are often difficult to access during the rainy season).

 The ► Fig. E-1e is a slightly hilly area of the northern Kalahari with deep sand.
-Adherent water at field capacity is relatively low, so that much of the rainwater percolates and the adherent water is only sufficient for savanna vegetation.
+Adherent water at field capacity is relatively low, so that much of the rainwater percolates and the adherent water is only sufficient for savannah vegetation.
 But in places laterite crusts prevent water from percolating.
 Depending on the depth of the crust, dense woody vegetation or dry forest may develop over the moist sand.
 If the crust is shallow in a depression, the soil above it is waterlogged, and only grassland grows.